alexandertheus/Intra-Fusion/readme.md

 ### Layer compression

-File: torch_pruning/function.py
+File: torch_pruning/pruner/function.py

 Function (line 96): _prune_parameter_and_grad()

-Here, we are given the transport map, and followingly derive the compressed layer via matrix multiplication with the optimal transport map (ot_map).
+One is given the transport map, and followingly the compressed layer is derived via matrix multiplication with the optimal transport map (ot_map).